team7katas/sysopsquad/README.md

 The architecture is build around three main domains that have been discovered during the problem analysis:
  - customer-facing services, such as ticket submission, customer profiles, survey submission etc;
  - expert services, such as ticket acceptance and knowledge base search;
- - administration services, such as reporting, user management, ticket tracking etc.
+ - administration services, such as reporting, survey analysis, ticket tracking etc.

 The architectural style used here as the bases is Service-based with event-driven elements (see [ADR-1](ADR/ADR-1-service-based.md) and [ADR-2](ADR/ADR-2-event-driven-broker.md) for details).